MonthAlcantara/API-Rest-Vendas/README.md

 ## 📄 Licença

-Este projeto está sob com a licença pública.
+Este projeto está sob licença pública.